JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 [...]
 ```

-The only explicitly disallowed names for variables are the names of built-in statements:
+The only explicitly disallowed names for variables are the names of built-in statements

 ```jldoctest
 julia> struct = 3
 ERROR: syntax: unexpected "="
 [...]
 ```

+The complete list of all reserved keywords is in the following table

 | Reserved words: |         |            |          |          |            |
 | :---            | :---    | :---       | :---     | :---     | :---       |